 “Critical Moves: Performance in Theory & Movement,” envisioned as a multiyear project, is hosting four virtual events with artists this semester.
 The artists work across boundaries of race, gender, sexuality and ethnicity and exemplify the ways that the arts, and in performance in particular, are lived and studied.

 “We are both artists and scholars ourselves,” said Christine Bacareza Balance, associate professor of performing and media arts and Asian American studies, who is organizing the series with Karen Jaime, assistant professor of performing and media arts and Latina/o studies.
 “Coming from Southern California and New York City, respectively, we realized that conversations around race and diversity could be expanded, here on-campus and in Ithaca, to be more representative of the world we live in.
 This series centers artists’ work that is able to speak across different divides.”

-The artists will visit Balance’s and Jaime’s courses, as well as offer some evening sessions.
+The artists will visit Balance’s “Fictions of Dictatorship” class and Jaime’s “Spoken Word, Hip-Hop Theater, and the Politics of Performance” course, as well as offer some evening sessions.

 “A lot of my students are anxious in this particular time of COVID and in this political moment,” Jaime said.
 “These artists can speak to where they are as students and to the experiences they have across various communities.”

 The visiting artists will also share their career paths and the ways they continue to focus on their art, she said.
 “How do you frame art as an essential part of your life along with paying your bills?”

 The sessions with poets will also include some time for participants to take part in writing exercises, poetry creation or spoken word performance movement, albeit from their own spaces.